ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 -------------------------

-If You wish to check how sync works You should make a change in Magento admin and run following commands:
+If you wish to check how data sync, between Magento and ONGR databases works, you should make a change in Magento admin and run following commands:

 .. code-block:: bash